Opening the Hearth

 A robiraki gathering open to the public (this month's Open Hearth

-gathering) will be held on Tuesday, November 7.
-Zenzai, the special sweet associated
+gathering) will be held on Wednesday, November 7.
+Zenzai, the special sweet

 Chanoyu Presentations at Karakuan